jxu/PiCalc/README.md

 ====

 Several algorithms for arbitrary precision calculation of pi.
 Plus, how could I pass up that name?
-Based on Nick Craig-Wood's python implementations, but with my own non-fixed-point and gmpy2 changes.
+Based on Nick Craig-Wood's python implementations, but with my own gmpy2 changes.
+Older versions have non-fixed point math.

 To do: Improve documentation in code, speedups